xofneb/shipep-token/README.md

 **The Final Boss of Meme Coins.
 Born to Meme.
 Built to Moon.**

-A fusion of Shiba Inu and Pepe meme cultures in the crypto space, bringing together two iconic communities in one token on the Solana blockchain.
+A fusion of playful meme cultures in the crypto space, bringing together internet communities in one token on the Solana blockchain.

 ## 🌟 About